invertsys-accelerator/eks-accelerator/README.md

 2. Upgrade EKS Addons and run teraform apply
 3. Upgrade Karpenter and run terraform apply

-if you want upgrade only eks-manged nodes, updated the eks.tf managed nodes with latest ami and terraform apply.
+If you want upgrade only eks-manged nodes, updated the eks.tf managed nodes with latest ami and terraform apply.
 That will upgrade only eks managed ndoes

 ## Deployment of application Pods